schabluk/flash/README.md

 This is a simple application build upon React, Meteor 1.3 (Beta preview with ES6 features) and Twitter Bootstrap 4.0.0 (Alpha preview).

+What's the difference?
+The 1.3 release of Meteor is comming soon, and it will be the game changer.
+It comes with ES2015 modules support and direct access to NPM modules.

+The following example shows how to build simple application using NPM modules on both client and server.

 ##### Used Meteor packages:

- * [flow-router](https://github.com/kadirahq/flow-router):  carefully designed client side router for Meteor.
+ * [flow-router](https://github.com/kadirahq/flow-router/): carefully designed client side router for Meteor.
+ * [bootstrap](http://v4-alpha.getbootstrap.com/): The most popular front-end framework for developing responsive, mobile first projects on the web.
  * [fontawesome](http://fortawesome.github.io/Font-Awesome/): scalable vector icons that can instantly be customized.

 ##### Used NPM packages